 The five biggest benefits of renting vs. buying

-And questions to ask when deciding if you're ready to take the leap.
+Let’s look at the benefits of renting vs buying and why not buying a house can be a good thing.
+Plus, questions to ask when deciding if you’re ready to take the leap.

 Benefit #1 – Flexibility

-Benefit #2 – Maintenance
+Benefit #2 – Low maintenance

-Benefit #4 – You can choose where you want to live
+Benefit #4 – You can choose where you want to live.

-Benefit #5 – Fewer Upfront Costs
+Benefit #5 – Fewer upfront costs

 Why renting may not always be the more expensive option